STEERING KIT INSTRUCTIONS

 -Steering damper and clamp:

-To find the position you need for your clamp, turn your steering all the way to the right.
+To find the position you need for your clamp, turn your steering all the way to the left or right.
 Mount the damper in the mount at full extension and then mount your clamp.
-Torque to 8 ft lbs.
+Torque to 5 and then 8 ft lbs.

 -Adjusting the joints when they get worn in and how to tell if the joints need to be adjusted: